multirobot-use/mission_planner/README.md

-# Human-Aware Collaboration Planner
+# Mission Execution Architecture for Multi-UAV Teams

 ## Overview

-This repository contains a ROS framework that functions as a cognitive task planner and mission supervisor in charge of planning missions and governing the behavior of multi-UAV teams.

-The system is designed to ensure the safety of both airborne equipment and human workers at all times.
+This repository contains an architecture for mission planning and execution in heterogeneous teams of UAVs.
+The system addresses plan monitoring and execution in the context of Multi-Robot Task Allocation missions and it is implemented in [ROS](https://ros.org/) (Robot Operating System)(MRTA).

-This system implements a software layer part of a multi-layer software architecture that is further divided into two, a High-Level Planner, centralized on the ground station, and an Agent Behavior Manager, distributed on board each UAV.
+This software architecture consists of two layers: a High-Level Planner, centralized on the ground station, and an Agent Behavior Manager, distributed on board each UAV.
 In this way, the High-Level Planner receives task requests as inputs, and its work is to coordinate all the UAVs, assigning to each of them a mission plan to follow.
 The Agent Behavior Manager is the one in charge of executing and supervising those plans, calling the appropriate lower-level controllers at any given time.
 The controllers for each specific action inside each of the tasks are not included in this work, but simple versions of those controllers can be found in this repository in order to be able to test the software layer properly in simulation.

-The multi-robot task allocation during the mission planning process is performed by an heuristic algorithm implemented in Matlab that can be found in a [separate repository](https://github.com/multirobot-use/task_planner).
-This Matlab code is connected with ROS through the [matlab_ros_connector](scripts/matlab_ros_connector.m) script available in the scripts folder.
-It implements a ROS Action Server that receives planning and replanning requests from the High-Level Planner.
+The system is flexible and different modules could be plugged in as High-level Planner as long as they resolve MRTA missions for heterogeneous teams of UAVs.
+A specific MRTA planner in a separate [repository](https://github.com/multirobot-use/mrta_heuristic_planner), written in Matlab, has been successfully integrated in the architectured contained in the current repository.
+This Matlab code is connected with ROS through the [matlab_ros_connector](scripts/matlab_ros_connector.m) script available in the scripts folder, which implements a ROS Action Server that receives planning and replanning requests from a High-Level Planner.

-This software is currently being developed on Ubuntu 20.04 with ROS Noetic.

-A more detailed description of the ROS framework can be found in [[1]](#1).

 If you are using this software layer or you found this approach inspiring for your own research, please cite: